clecap/sector-coop/Source/User-Client/README.md

 /upload-datablob | POST | datablob (here, no further data is intended, hence the datablob should *be* the request body) | 201, 401, 500 | USER-AUTH | |
 /download-datablob | GET | | 200, 401, 404, 500 | USER-AUTH

+# Current state and How to contribute
+Currently, most features listed in the API above are tested and stable.
+However, they are very minimalistic.
+* **Searching for a document** at the moment neither retrieves the document, nor serves it to the user.
+It only checks whether a document should exist according to its hash in the database.
+* **Registration**: Right now, upon registration, the user is only asked for a username and a password.
+No email or other personal details are required.
+It should be considered to extend the registration process.
+Perhaps some publishers *want* to be recognized.
+* Right now there is **no way to reset a password**.
+It is debatable whether this is a desired feature at all since it requires some manner of contacting the user via email for example.
+* If further information is collected, the database needs upgrading accordingly.
+* **Uploading a document** at the moment accepts no document metadata such as author (if desired).